porterClass/scavenger_hunt/.clue-templates/clue10.md

 Use the command `ls -la /usr` to get a big list of files.
 The 5th column in that list is the size of the file in bytes.
-Find the sort command to print the list of files with the largest file first, and then the rest indescending order.
+Find the sort command to print the list of files with the largest file first, and then the rest in descending order.
-Your hint is the options you had to use.
-You'll need to use double quotes for your hint.
-For example, if your command was `sort -a -b -c`, your hint would be
+Your answer is the options you had to use.
+For example, if your command was `sort -a -b -c`, your answer would be

-    python2 next_clue.py [secret] 11 "-a -b -c"
+    python3 answer.py
+	11
+	-a -b -c